Missouri Workers Compensation Specialists

-Your injury will only be covered if it is job-related or required or pivotal to your job.
+Your injury will only be covered if it is job-related.
 For instance, all injuries sustained while on work-related errands and even business trips should be covered by workers comp.
 However, injuries or illnesses arising from your trips to or from work are not covered – as stipulated by the “coming or going” rule in the workers’ compensation law.

 Missouri Workers Compensation Chart

 A total loss of a listed body part makes you eligible for weekly benefits for the period set by the schedule.
 The following awards are listed under the schedule:

 - total loss of the foot (150 weeks)